coroo/fastapi-starter/readme.md

 .
 |
 └── app                     # I'm the app folder, that consist of:
-    ├── deliveries              # I'm a controller, but in here, you can call me delivery :)
+    ├── deliveries              # Use me as services, so that you can delivery anything at control!
     ├── middlewares             # I'm a cool middleware, don't me?
-    ├── models                  # I will connecting you with your database structure ├── routers                 # Hi, you wanna post ? get ?
-Yes.
-Come at me :)
+    ├── models                  # I will connecting you with the database structure ├── repositories            # I'm a repositories, just like you ever know ;) ├── usecases                # I'm a controller with router, so you can call me usecases :)
     ├── schemas                 # Don't you dare to ignore me.
-I will help your structure └── __init__.py             # In python, I will handle this sub-folder, so that you can easily calling them └── config                  # Config anything ?
+I will help all of data structure └── __init__.py             # In python, I will handle this sub-folder, so that you can easily calling them └── config                  # Config anything ?
 Write on me then :D └── database.py             # You can do database configuration at me.
 Remember that!
     └── __init__.py             # Nice to meet you again!
 └── test                    # Warning!
 You must create me (unit test) before ask them!
-    └── all-unit-testing
+    └── {{all_unit_testing}}
     └── __init__.py
 └── env.py                  # I am the env.example, do you remember ?
 └── main.py                 # Call me, then you will have your app running :3